adwaitratnaparkhi/ppa_transformer/README.md

 ```
 # Training and evaluating the models

 The following shell script will reproduce the experiments in the above paper.
 It will call the scripts in various sub-directories.
+Make sure you have built the BLBG data before calling this script!
 ```
 cd scripts
 ./run_all.sh